microsoft/hlsl-specs/proposals/0013-wave-size-range.md

 1. Use the following invalid parameters each parameter location to `WaveSize` and ensure that an appropriate error is produced:
    1. Negative power-of-two integer
-   2. Floating point value
+   2. Floating-point value
    3. non-compile-time constant integer
-   4. Integer less than 4
+   4. Power-of-two integer less than 4
-   5. Integer greater than 128
+   5. Power-of-two integer greater than 128
    6. A non-power-of-two integer between 4 and 128
 2. Add the following invalid `WaveSize` attributes to an compute shader entry point and ensure that an appropriate error is produced:
-   1. no parameter list
+   1. No parameter list
-   2. an empty parameter list "()"
+   2. An empty parameter list "()"
-   3. four parameters
+   3. Four parameters
 3. Try the following invalid `WaveSize` parameter value combinations and ensure that an appropriate error is produced:
-   1. Set the minimum wave size equal to the maximum
+   1. The minimum wave size is equal to the maximum
-   2. Set the minimum wave size greater than the maximum
+   2. The minimum wave size is greater than the maximum
-   3. Set the preferred wave size to a value outside of the specified range
+   3. The preferred wave size is a value outside of the specified range
-4. Combine multiples of the 1, 2 and 3 parameter `WaveSize` attribute overloads
+4. Combine multiples of the 1, 2 and 3 parameter `WaveSize` attribute variants
   with different values on the same entry point and ensure that an attribute conflict error is produced.